 June 10, 2021

-That’s bad news for those of us who want to enjoy our outdoor space.
+That’s terrible news for those of us who want to enjoy our outdoor space.
 Luckily, there’s something we can do about these pests.
 Below, we’ll talk about a few things that can attract mosquitoes to your Jacksonville, FL property and what you can do to keep them away.

-For that reason above all others, you want to keep mosquitoes off your property.
+For that reason, above all others, you want to keep mosquitoes off your property.
 There are tons of ways to do this, some more effective than others.
 The most effective way to keep mosquitoes away is to get rid of their breeding and feeding spots.
 To do this:

 - Remove Standing Water: Mosquitoes need a water medium to lay their eggs.
 Some mosquitoes can even get away with moist soil to reproduce.
 That means you’ll need to not only eliminate kiddie pools, birdbaths, and other sources of stagnant water; you’ll also need to trim hedges, tree branches, and other plants that provide enough shade to prevent evaporation.
-If you don’t want to get rid of your birdbaths or outdoor pet bowls, you’ll need to change the water in them at least every other day to effectively kill mosquito larvae.
+If you don’t want to get rid of your birdbaths or outdoor pet bowls, you’ll need to change the water in them at least every other day to kill mosquito larvae effectively.

-- Get Rid Of Attractive Plants: Mosquitoes don’t actually use people as a food source; females only seek out a blood meal when they’re ready to lay eggs.
+- Get Rid Of Attractive Plants: Mosquitoes don’t use people as a food source; females only seek out a blood meal when they’re ready to lay eggs.
 Most of the time, mosquitoes feed on nectar and other sweet plant juices.
 Their favorite flowers include lilies, hyacinths, and other high-nectar flowers, so cutting these down can help encourage mosquitoes to look elsewhere for food.

 - Scented geranium

 - Lemon balm

 - Bee balm